justinzhang/RationalAttackerGuessingCurves/README.md

 ## Simple Interface

-The simple interface is an interactive console that allows users to use simple commands to calculate upper/lower bounds of guessing curves and/or generate entire plots of guessing curves.
+The simple interface is an interactive console that allows users to use simple commands to calculate upper/lower bounds of guessing curves and/or generate entire plots of guessing curves without having to write code.
+Please see the [usage](usage) section for guidance on building and executing the interactive console.
+The interface has several functionalities:

+- Generate the best upper/lower bounds for specific guessing budgets.
+- Generate plots of the upper/lower bounds (best bounds or all available bounds) for the entire guessing curve ($\lambda_{G}$ vs. $G$).
+- Maintain multiple password samples during the same session for the user to analyze and compare different samples.

 ## Advanced Tools